Teaching » Institute of Reconstructive Neurobiology

 Coordination: Prof. O. Brüstle

-17.04.23 The Role of Transcription Factors in Stem Cell Specification (Sandra Blaess and Lea Berg)
+14.04.25 – The Role of Transcription Factors in Developmental Cell Specification (Sandra Blaess)

 Written exam Bachelor students